-Hurricane Maria Leaves Puerto Rico Without Power, Hits Dominican Republic
+Hurricane Maria Leaves Puerto Rico Without Electricity, Hits Dominican Republic

 Coordinating relief and recovery efforts will also be a challenge: Gov. Ricardo Rosselló told CNN late Wednesday, "Our telecommunications system is partially down."

-Maria is currently passing north of the Dominican Republic — its eye is 70 miles north of Punta Cana and it's moving toward the northwest at near 9 mph, according to the National Hurricane Center.
+Maria is currently passing north of the Dominican Republic — its eye is 95 miles north-northwest of Punta Cana and it's moving toward the northwest at near 9 mph, according to the National Hurricane Center.
 Its current placement puts most of the Dominican mercifully outside the storm's 60-mile extension of hurricane-force winds, but heavy rains and tropical-storm conditions are hitting the island.

 Parts of the Dominican Republic can expect to see a dangerous storm surge and large waves, with water levels 4 to 6 feet above normal tide, the hurricane center said.